nriddiford/Investigating-structural-variation-in-cancer-genomes/CNV-Seq.md

-# Protocol to detect copy number variation using CNV-Seq
+# Tutorial to detect copy number variation using CNV-Seq

 # Table of Contents
 * [About the tool](#about-the-tool)